sermaster2477/esphome-ds2482-pro/README.md

 Most existing drivers use software-based bit-banging for 1-Wire operations, which is slow and CPU-intensive.
 This implementation leverages the **hardware capabilities** of the DS2482 chip for maximum reliability and speed.

+Tested with 10+ DS18B20 sensors at 1s update interval.
+Supports hot-swapping and handles sensor disconnections correctly by publishing NAN.

 ## Key Features

 * **Hardware-Accelerated ROM Search:** Uses the DS2482 `1-Wire Triplet` (0x78) command.
 This offloads the 1-Wire bit-processing to the chip's internal logic, making device discovery robust even on busy buses.